taimoorRazi/taimoorRazi/README.md

 ### Hi there 👋
+An Engineering graduate with a passion for Data Science in Technology Industry.
+Skilled and motivated engineer with strong statistical concepts and data analytics skills with experience in developing end to end machine learning pipelines adhering to MLOps principles and standards.
+I am seeking a challenging role in a firm that promotes learning where I can use my skills to provide value to the company through the lens of data.

 - 🔭 I’m currently working on multiple end to end data science projects
 - 🌱 I’m currently learning machine learning pipeline deployment through various platforms and architectures